 In my opinion, the typical rifle shooter doesn’t need to have a folding stock.
 It adds complexity and weight to the rifle.
 Folding stocks seem to be the purview of tacticool operators who need a minimally long rifle for transport.

 The issue of course is that typical bolt guns have the back half open to the world.
-When you want to pull the bolt to clean it, it’s easy as pie.
+When you want to pull the bolt body to clean it, it’s easy as pie.
 Since Ruger went with an AR-15 style buffer tube attached stock, though, the options were 1) make a two-part upper and lower like the AR, or 2) do this folding stock thingy.
 I imagine that in the long run, this folding stock option was lower in cost and complexity.

 With the stock opened up, the bolt can be removed from the action giving you unfettered acess to run a cleaning rod down the bore.
 You can also use this opportunity to pull the plastic cap off the back of the bolt to expose the Allen wrench needed to adjust the trigger.
 I was most confused by this design decision as the plastic cap seemed to be prone to popping off and rolling around on the floor of my shop.
 This never happened while the gun was in operation, but it seemed to be a slightly weird decision by those aforementioned smart guys.

 The bolt is a three lug affair identical to the one I pulled out of the American Rifle series.
 Like that bolt, RPR’s has a fairly short lift and no more travel than necessary to clear a short action case from the action.
 I found it a little gritty until I put some grease on the relevant moving parts.
 With a bit of dead dino love, the bolt lift and travel was greatly enhanced.
 Ruger even went so far as to pre-thread the bolt handle so an end user could put an even larger knob in place of the already oversized stock model.